The-Microservice-Dungeon/docs/docs/trading/tradingService.md

 ### current-item-prices

-At the begining of each round the new item buy-prices are anounced
+At the beginning of each round the new item buy-prices are announced

 Channel: **current-item-prices**